EnderHugo/EnderHugo/README.md

-- 👋 Hi, I’m @EnderHugo
+- Howdy, name's Ender!
-- 👀 I’m interested in : game and software development !
+- I'm a 17 year old interested in game and software development
-- 🌱 I’m currently learning about : databases and networks
+- Currently learning about quality testing of softwares
-- 💞️ I’m looking to collaborate on : ???
-- 📫 How to reach me : You can't
+- Genderfluid - (She/Her)

 <!---
 EnderHugo/EnderHugo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.